-A scholarly objection to verse 9 is that the narrator’s remark that Jesus has risen repeats what the character has just said.
-If so, then the narrator in undisputed verse 8:2 repeats what Jesus has just said in verse 8:1, about the crowd having been with Jesus for three days.
+A scholarly objection to verse 9 is that the narrator’s remarks about Jesus’ resurrection repeat what a character has just said.
+Even if so, then the narrator in undisputed verse 8:2 also repeats what Jesus has just said in verse 8:1, about the crowd having been with Jesus for three days.
 However, it’s not quite so.
 The young man in the tomb hasn’t said when Jesus rose.
 Jesus predicts the third day in verse 9:31; it is reasonable to establish that he was correct.
-Finally, as noted in the previous post, no basis for the young man’s authority or credibility is ever stated.
-In lieu of any explicit reason for believing the man, the narrator’s endorsement of his testimony is crucial to the listener’s understanding of the author’s intent.
+Finally, as noted in the previous post, no basis for the young man’s authority is ever stated.
+The narrator’s endorsement of his testimony is crucial to the listener’s understanding of the author’s intent.

-Another objection to verse 9 is that Mary Magdalene has already been introduced back in chapter 15, so why is she being identified “again?”
+Another objection to verse 9 is that Mary Magdalene has already been introduced, so why is she being identified “again?”
 In fact, new information, Mary’s demonic possession, is given here.
 This new information recalls a precedent in undisputed Mark.
 The Gerasene from whom Jesus exorcsized multiple demons (5:1-20) also sought to follow Jesus and also received an apostolic commission.

-It is typical of Mark to introduce personal visionary or revelatory episodes by disclosing adverse information about the credibility of sparsely witnessed events, consistent with an overall theme of exploring the qualities of belief and disbelief.
-The “walking on the water,” for example, begins with the fatigue of the disciples and the limited light of the approaching dawn.
-The narrator then “overcomes” any reservations by describing the experience as if it were genuine.
-After being mistaken by the disciples for a ghost, Jesus is said to walk on the water, not “seem to walk.”
+Mark typically introduces visionary episodes by disclosing information about the credibility of sparsely witnessed events, consistent with an overall theme of exploring the qualities of belief and disbelief.
+The “walking on the water,” for example, begins with tired disciples and dim lighting.
+The narrator then “overcomes” any reservations by describing the experience as genuine.
+Jesus walks on the water, not “seems to walk.”

-This style of narration will be useful here, because the reluctance of the disciples to accept Mary’s testimony needs to be motivated.
+The disciple’s reluctance to accept Mary’s testimony needs to be motivated.
 What she’s telling them now, Jesus has told them three times before.
-Disclosing Mary’s history of what we would call mental illness explains, if not justifies, the eleven’s jaundiced reaction to the best news they’re ever going to hear (echoing Jairus’ household disbelief of Jesus’ good news about the girl they thought they’d lost forever, 5:40).
-Mark’s style tells us why someone might disbelieve Mary, but also assures us in his own voice that Jesus really did appear to her.
+Disclosing Mary’s history of what we’d call mental illness explains, if not justifies, the eleven’s jaundiced reaction to the best news they’re ever going to hear (echoing Jairus’ household disbelief of Jesus’ good news about the girl they thought they’d lost forever, 5:40).
+Mark’s style tells us why someone might disbelieve Mary, but assures us that Jesus really did visit her.

 Has Jesus forgiven his boys by verse 14?

-The second step of the build, the appearance to the two disciples, has a similar structure to the first and follows nicely from it.
-Jesus’ being seen in an unspecified “different form” and the disciples’ gloomy emotional vulnerability provide an excuse for discounting the report.
+The second step of the build, Jesus’ appearance to the two disciples, has a similar structure to the first and follows nicely from it.
+Jesus’ being seen in an unspecified “different form” and the disciples’ continuing emotional vulnerability provide an excuse for discounting the report.
 This sets the stage for verse 14: